Qualcomm reaffirms it will continue to supply Apple during its legal dispute

 “If you peel apart all the arguments that Apple is making, we believe firmly that they’re all without merit, at the end of the day they want to pay less for the technology that they’re using,” Aberle said.
 “It’s pretty simple.
 That’s the motivation, again they wrap a lot of stuff around that, which we think over time we will be able to clearly show is false.
 But in the end of the day they want to get to a lower payment.
 We think that’s not appropriate given the value we’ve established.”

-Wall street was looking for Qualcomm to deliver earnings of about $1.18 per share on $6.12 billion in revenue, while the company said it earned $1.19 per share on $5.99 billion in revenue.
-While the results came out a little mixed, the legal battle between Apple and Qualcomm continues to have a big shadow over Qualcomm’s future.
+Wall Street was looking for Qualcomm to deliver earnings of about $1.18 per share on $6.12 billion in revenue, while the company said it earned $1.19 per share on $5.99 billion in revenue.
+While the results came out a little mixed, the legal battle between Apple and Qualcomm continues to cast a big shadow over Qualcomm’s future.

 “We have a long history of successfully defending our licensing and practices business model, which have been tested around the globe,” Mollenkopf said.
 We are very excited about the future and many opportunities directly in front of us.
 I am confident we will address and get through the legal challenges underway as we have done many times in the past.”